doozleuwu/Swift-Twitch-AIO/README.md

 ---------------------------------------

 ### Features
-* Check Tokens
+* Check Tokens (Silent bans do not show up on the checker)
-* Follow Channel
+* Follow Channel (May not work due to your tokens being silent banned.)
-* Unfollow Channel
+* Unfollow Channel (May not work due to your tokens being silent banned.)
 * Report Channel (Fast) (You have to change the endpoint if you want to report a channel for something else.)
 * HTTP/HTTPS Proxies Required
 * Twitch OAuth tokens/accounts required for all four options